 As a freshman in the fall of 2014, one of Christian’s first assignments in a business class was to “find a need on campus that can be solved through entrepreneurship.”
-That night, when working at his on-campus job at the 2200-seat university hall, a women’s sexual assault awareness workshop turned a gear in his head, and an idea was born.
+That night, when working at his on-campus job at a 2200-seat university hall, a women’s sexual assault awareness workshop turned a gear in his head, and an idea was born.
 He heard gut-wrenching, heartfelt stories of former and current female students who had been sexually assaulted.
-Some victims were drugged while drinking--then sexually assaulted while at their most vulnerable.
+Some victims were drugged while drinking–then sexually assaulted while at their most vulnerable.
 And it’s no small matter.
-Every year, approximately 293,000 Americans become victims of sexual assault.1 Of those cases, an estimated 35.4% are victims of DFSA, or Drug Facilitated Sexual Assault, approximately 104,000 individuals.2 Many of these crimes happen in bars and clubs, where drugs can be surreptitiously slipped into an unsuspecting victim’s drink.
+Every year, approximately 293,000 Americans become victims of sexual assault8 Of those cases, an estimated 35.4% are victims of DFSA, or Drug Facilitated Sexual Assault, approximately 104,000 individuals9.
+Many of these crimes happen in bars and clubs, where drugs can be surreptitiously slipped into an unsuspecting victim’s drink.
 Common date rape drugs include GHB and Ketamine.
 Unfortunately, many drug facilitated sexual assault (DFSA) victims know the perpetrator.

 Christian polled friends, coworkers, and students alike across campus, looking for the easiest and most discreet way for an individual to test a drink before having a sip.
 A common denominator surfaced.
-Many young ladies polled mentioned that going out meant not taking much makeup with them, and the only thing commonly brought was a simple tube of lip gloss along with ID and cash.
+Many young ladies polled mentioned that going out meant not taking much makeup with them, and the only thing commonly brought was a simple tube of lip gloss along with ID and cash and their mobile phone.
 And this tidbit of information was the inspiration behind Christian’s idea.

 After receiving an “A” on the project and with the support of his classmates and family, Christian decided to take it a step further and actually make his project a reality.
-Christian and his father began making calls, looking to cooperate with existing drug-detection companies familiar with the “date rape” drugs, GHB and Ketamine.
+Christian began making calls, looking to cooperate with existing drug-detection companies familiar with the “date rape” drugs, GHB and Ketamine.

 The Creep Alert® name was conceived to resonate with students and to send a clear message.
 Don’t let a “creep” ruin your night or your life.
 Stay safe and have fun when going out by being aware of the dangers of drink spiking, which can render a person completely helpless, defenseless, and vulnerable.